 Convocation marks the culmination of a student's career at Queen's, but it also represents the rewarding and enriching mentorship provided by members of our faculty and staff.

 Our ceremonies are a celebration of the successful partnership between student and educator – an enduring legacy.
 Queen's faculty and staff play an important part in this auspicious occasion and their participation is always welcomed.

 The Academic Procession assembles 40 minutes prior to the start of each convocation ceremony.

 Dates, times, and Honorary graduands for all convocation ceremonies will be available on our main schedule page.

-For those faculty members who are also Queen's graduates and require a hood and/or gown for convocation, please consult the Regalia Requests section of this page.
+Those faculty members who are also Queen's graduates and require a hood and/or gown for convocation can reserve regalia matching their Queen's degree.
 Faculty who are not Queen's graduates may be able to request a plain black robe for the procession.

 Receptions are the responsibility of the faculty or school concerned, and faculty members are encouraged to attend these functions to meet with graduands and their families.